Fall in love with Corfu Old Town: 23 Wonderful Experiences

 small narrow streets with a couple sitting at a restaurant

-Today it feels like an open museum to wander around.
-The colored-painted houses, cobbled narrow streets, and the arches that connect buildings are unique.
+Today it feels like wandering in an open-air museum.
 No wonder it became a UNESCO World Heritage site in 2007.

 a part of the largest square in greece with the old fortress towering in the back